census-instrumentation/opencensus-website/content/exporters/supported-exporters/Python/AzureMonitor.md

 * Put the instrumentation key in `APPINSIGHTS_INSTRUMENTATIONKEY` environment variable.
 * Create the exporters in code.

+{{% notice tip %}}
+For demo purpose, the example code is using 100% sample rate.
+You should specify a reasonable sample rate for production environment.
+{{% /notice %}}

 {{<highlight python>}}
 from opencensus.ext.azure.trace_exporter import AzureExporter from opencensus.trace.samplers import ProbabilitySampler